 - 1. Turn all equipment off before making any connections. - 2.
 Use the correct signal cables for each source. - 3.
-Ensure the cables are firmly inserted. - In the connections shown below, some cables may not be included with the projector (see "Shipping contents" on page 8).
-They are commercially available from electronics stores. - For detailed connection methods, see pages 19-23.
+Ensure the cables are firmly inserted.

+In the connections shown below, some cables may not be included with the projector (see "Shipping contents" on page 8).
+They are commercially available from electronics stores.